ASIC's governance and accountability

 The Commission Regulatory Committee makes strategic and/or significant decisions relating to regulatory policy, law reform, applications for relief, policy frameworks and reports and oversees ASIC’s regulatory activities and functions.

 The Commission Risk Committee considers all types of risk of a strategic and/or significant nature that affect ASIC, its regulated population, Australia’s financial system and Australian consumers.
 It is responsible for setting and monitoring ASIC's risk management framework and risk appetite.
 The Committee monitors ASIC risk by reviewing and challenging whether material risks have been identified, ensuring risk remediation plans are in place and challenging whether adequate resources have been deployed to appropriately manage risks.

-The Emerging Threats and Harm Committee identifies, considers and provides advice on the management of emerging risks and strategic risks within ASIC’s regulated population or areas it regulates.
+The Emerging Threats and Harms Committee is a specialist committee that identifies, considers and provides advice on the management of emerging risks and strategic risks within ASIC’s regulated population or areas it regulates.